Giangiui/dagonstar/docs/documentation.md

 DAGonStar has an internal checkpoint system, but it also provides the possibility to declare an external checkpoint if you want to explicitly check the existence of the task's result file (and his correct execution).

-To declare an explicit checkpoint, you need to declare a task with `TaskType.CHECKPOINT`.
+To declare an explicit checkpoint, you must declare with `TaskType.CHECKPOINT`.

 ```python
 taskCheck = DagonTask(TaskType.CHECKPOINT, "Checkpoint", "workflow:///Task_Name/output_file")